davidgeorgehope/ChatGPTMonitoringWithOtel/README.md

 ## Example Application

 The example application demonstrates how to use OpenTelemetry to instrument a Flask application that makes ChatGPT API calls.
-The magic happens inside the `completion_counter` code that you can use freely to instrument your OpenAI code.
+The magic happens inside the `monitor` code that you can use freely to instrument your OpenAI code.

 ## Monkey Patching